jruwaard/aph_ema_handbook/docs/R-package-catalogue.md

 ## Mixed-effects Modeling
 \index{Mixed effects}

-Several R-packages for mixed-effects modelling exist.
+Several R-packages for mixed-effects modeling exist.
 The most popular are package *nlme* [@R-nlme] and package *lme4* [@Bates2015].
 Both packages are actively used, as both provide unique functionalities.